AbhayKumar5848/meta-module-2/README.md

-Assessment of the Metacrafter ETH Beginner Module
+Metacrafter ETH Beginner Module Assessment
+Overview

-1. Welcome to the evaluation for the Metacrafter ETH Beginner Module!
-This test will walk you through the process of using Solidity to create a basic token contract that resembles an ERC-20.
+Welcome to the Metacrafter ETH Beginner Module assessment!
+This guide helps you create a basic ERC-20-like token contract using Solidity.
+The "Metacrafter" token will include essential functionalities like minting new tokens and burning existing ones to manage the token supply.

-2. Contents Table Overview Overview You will design a simple smart contract for the "Metacrafter" token in this assessment.
-There will be a name, an acronym, and a total supply for the token.
-To control the supply of tokens, you will put minting and burning functions into place.

-3. Store public variables:

-Token Name: Token Shorthand Whole Stock a mapping that links the token balances of addresses.

-Tokens can be created and assigned to a specific address using the mint function.

-To ensure that an address has enough tokens to burn, a burn function can be used to delete tokens from that address.
+Getting Started
+Installation
+Clone the Repository:

+Clone the project repository from GitHub.
+Navigate to Project Directory:

+Open the project folder on your local machine.
+Usage
+Creating the Token Contract
+Compile the Contract:

+Use a Solidity compiler (e.g., Remix, Truffle) to compile Metaassessment.sol.
+Deploy the Contract:

+Deploy the compiled contract on your desired Ethereum network.
+Minting Tokens
+Minting New Tokens:
+Minting allows you to create new tokens and assign them to specific addresses.
+Burning Tokens
+Burning Tokens:
+Burning tokens means permanently removing them from circulation.
+This process requires verifying that the address has enough tokens to burn.
+Troubleshooting
+If you encounter issues during the process, consider the following:

+Problem: Describe the issue you're facing.
+Solution: Steps or considerations to resolve the problem.
+Author
+Author: Abhay Kumar